-- Children will be completing mini 2 minute times tables tests 3 times a week. - After the test, we chant the answers together and mark them as a class. - This will be timetabled during school days, however extra practice at home would be beneficial. - Read the big number first so less facts have to be committed to memory.
+- Children will be completing mini 2 minute times tables tests 3 times a week from after Christmas.
+Before then, you could support the children by consolidating the tables that they learned in Year 2 to ensure they are confident in the x and related division facts of these table X2, x5 and x10 - After the test, we chant the answers together and mark them as a class. - This will be timetabled during school days, however extra practice at home would be beneficial. - Read the big number first so less facts have to be committed to memory.
 Eg. 4x6 say 'six 4s are 24' - Related division facts: 18÷3 say 'There are um 3s in 18...
 There are six 3s in 18'.